g3n1uss/OpticalDeMultiplexerSPP/README.md

 ## What are the default parameters?

+The default parameters are
+- gold film
-Default parameters include a gold film, the resonace in 1st order, the fallen beam from a helium-neon laser and the inclination angle 10 degrees, which is chosen randomly.
+- the resonace is in 1st order
+- the fallen beam is from a helium-neon laser
+- the inclination angle is 10 degrees, which is chosen randomly.

 ## Where can I find other examples?